AnomalyFi/nodekit-seq/README.md

 `token1rvzhmceq997zntgvravfagsks6w0ryud3rylh4cdvayry0dl97nsjzf3yp`.
 The private
 key for this address is `0x323b1d8f4eed5f0da9da93071b034f2dce9d2d22692c172f3cb252a64ddfafd01b057de320297c29ad0c1f589ea216869cf1938d88c9fbd70d6748323dbf2fa7`.
-For convenience, this key has is also stored at `demo.pk`._
+For convenience, this key is also stored at `demo.pk`._

 _If you don't need 2 Subnets for your testing, you can run `MODE="run-single" ./scripts/run.sh`._